London Grammar and Arctic Monkeys win at the AIM Awards

-"When I got back to the table I noticed both Dan and Hannah weren't there and I thought, 'either they've both gone to the toilet, or we've won an award'."'A privilege'
+"When I got back to the table I noticed both Dan and Hannah weren't there and I thought, 'either they've both gone to the toilet, or we've won an award'."

 Martin Mills, who founded The Beggars Group of labels and has nurtured artists including White Stripes, The Charlatans and The Prodigy was honoured with the Pioneer Award, celebrating his four decades in the industry.

 "It means a lot because it is the respect of your peers," he said, after one of his current favourite acts Daughter closed the ceremony with a special performance in his honour.

 "From Jack White to Cat Power to Kim Deal, the list goes on and it's a privilege to have been able to have done that.
 It is an amazing list when you look at it and I like to think in a way it's self perpetuating," said Mills.